-The much needed new open space will be provided along Alexandra Avenue, forming a key place on the 'green link' between Alexandra Avenue, Austral Avenue Reserve and M.J.
+The much needed new open space will be provided along Alexandra Avenue together with a commuter car park, forming a key place on the 'green link' between Alexandra Avenue, Austral Avenue Reserve and M.J.
 Bennett Reserve.
 Council will advocate with TfNSW to provide access across the railway line.